modu/website_grokit_ca/articles/web/PaperColumnStoresVSRowStores/PaperColumnStoresVSRowStores.markdown

 ## 5. Column Oriented Execution

 This section reviews optimization that a CS can use.
+Most of those optimizations hinge on the idea that in CS, you can do thing faster since you do not need to read / process unrelated data (that you necessarily have to skip over if processing row-by-row).

 ### 5.1 Compression